A new twist on the Majorana surface code: Bosonic and fermionic defects for fault-tolerant quantum computation: Overheads for Universal Fault-Tolerant Computation

 \section{Overheads for Universal Fault-Tolerant Computation}

 \bgroup \arraystretch{1.5}

 Universal quantum computation can be achieved via the measurement of arbitrary Pauli operators on (distilled) magic states~\cite{Bravyi_PBC2016,Mithuna_Magic_State_PBC2019}.
 Universal fermionic quantum computation, which is more suitable for fermionic simulation, can be performed in a similar manner~\cite{FPBC}.
-Here we demonstrate a resource-efficient method for preparing magic states in ``Majorana triangle codes"~\cite{Maj_Triangle_Code2018} and performing Pauli measurements on these states.
+Here, we consider the resource costs for performing such computations using the MSC, in setups in which QPP is suitably rare.
+We consider encoding logical MZMs in ``Majorana triangle codes"~\cite{Maj_Triangle_Code2018} and performing Pauli measurements on magic states encoded using these.
 That is, we perform ``Pauli-based computation" with the MSC, taking full advantage of the Gottesman-Knill theorem to reduce the quantum resources required.
-Our method is able to find avenues for increased resource savings by exploiting the fermionic aspects of the Majorana surface code that we have introduced above.
+Our method is able to find potential avenues for increased resource savings by exploiting the fermionic aspects of the MSC.

 A Majorana triangle code is a patch of MSC encoding a single logical MZM.
 It has three odd-length boundaries of different colors (see Figure~\ref{subfig:Large_Parity_Mmt_FPBC_Example}).
-We begin by preparing $n$ magic states in $4n$ Majorana triangle codes, using for each quartet the method outlined in Section~\ref{subsec:Off-Patch_Magic_state_inj}, followed by additional measurements to sever the ``tails" in Figure~\ref{subfig:Off_Patch_Inj}.
+We begin by preparing $n$ magic states in $4n$ Majorana triangle codes, using for each quartet the ``off-patch'' method outlined in Section~\ref{subsec:Off-Patch_Magic_state_inj}, followed by additional measurements to sever the ``tails" in Figure~\ref{subfig:Off_Patch_Inj}.
 (We assume having high-fidelity magic states, otherwise we can employ magic state distillation to improve the magic-state quality.)
-Let the distance of this encoding be $d$, meaning that the weights of the logical MZMs hosted on the four triangle codes are all $d/2$.
-We note that our state-injection procedure takes only a $d$-independent time (that of the measurements) to increase the distance of the logical qubit from $2$ to $d$.
-However, the code patches for magic state injection (cf. Figure~\ref{subfig:Off_Patch_Inj}) include low-weight logical MZMs.
-These two features, respectively, act in favor and against the fidelity of the injected state.
+Let the distance of this encoding be $2d_\Delta$; that is, the minimum weights of the logical MZMs hosted on the four triangle codes are all $d_\Delta$.
+Meanwhile, let the distance of any bosonic MSC patch be $d$.
+We will assume we are in a parameter regime in which $d_\Delta < d$ and discuss the possibility of this below.

+Our state-injection procedure takes only a $d_\Delta$-independent time (that of the measurements) to increase the distance of the logical qubit from $2$ to $2d_\Delta$.
+However, the code patches for magic state injection (cf. Figure~\ref{subfig:Off_Patch_Inj}) include low-weight logical MZMs, along with thin-width patches of code vulnerable to the type of error process described below.
+These two features, respectively, act in favor of and against the fidelity of the injected state.
+The overall magic state preparation process, however, is fault-tolerant because of magic state distillation used.